 Robert Entman is a Professor of Media and Public Affairs at George Washington University.
 He is an expert in political communication and is the author of Democracy without Citizens: Media and the Decay of American Politics.

 Michael Wagner is an Associate Professor in Journalism and Mass Communications at the University of Wisconsin Madison.
 He is an expert in political communication and is the co-author of Political Behavior of the American Electorate.

 Michael Wagner: Democratic theorists have long extolled the need for quality debate and compromise among lawmakers.
 And so governance requires at least political elites to deliberate and work together in order to come to some kind of a consensus.
 The question, of course, is what is the quality of that deliberation?
-And is there something about what happens when the quality of that deliberation changes that can effect basic democratic processes like compromise or support for compromise or the willingness for people to civically engage?
-I think there is, and I think when rhetoric is particularly nasty… it effects people’s willingness to compromise both in terms of individual citizens willingness to accept compromise and possibly even lawmakers willingness to compromise across partisan lines.
+And is there something about what happens when the quality of that deliberation changes that can affect basic democratic processes like compromise or support for compromise or the willingness for people to civically engage?
+I think there is, and I think when rhetoric is particularly nasty… it affects people’s willingness to compromise both in terms of individual citizens willingness to accept compromise and possibly even lawmakers willingness to compromise across partisan lines.
 And so that is where I begin my analysis.

 Robert Entman: Well it may well be that our image of the past tends to be golden and unrealistic, so I am not sure for how many generations we had that we would now call civil, as opposed to uncivil, discourse.
 But I would say that probably the era that much of political science and democratic theory is based in is the 50s and 60s and that was a time when there was a different tone in Washington, but not just a different tone, a respect for certain rules of the game which includes pretty much telling the truth, pretty much actually desiring to solve policy problems, and those are two things that have gone by the wayside.